STIK98/Titan_PAHs/README.md

 - Investigate how PAHs form and evolve in Titan’s atmosphere.
 - Correlate PAH concentrations with the atmospheric composition and conditions observed by Cassini.
 - Publish findings in a comprehensive thesis and contribute to the ongoing research on Titan's atmosphere.

+## Contributions

+Feel free to submit issues or pull requests if you'd like to contribute to this project.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.